-(2.5.99) Vince Carter, Dirk, Paul Pierce & Jason Williams Make Their NBA Debuts
+When Vince Carter, Dirk, Paul Pierce & Jason Williams FINALLY Made Their NBA Debuts

 The worst thing about the 98-99 NBA lockout to me was being robbed of a couple months of Vinsanity and White Chocolate highlights.
-Since the season started mid-season on February the 5th, we also didn’t get an All-Star game and possibly a Vince Carter dunk contest exhibition one-year before the epic 2000 contest – maybe even a dunk-off between Vince and dunk champ Kobe Bryant.
+Since the season started mid-season, on February the 5th of 1999, we also didn’t get an All-Star game and possibly a Vince Carter appearance in the dunk contest a year before the epic 2000 one.
+Better yet, a possible dunk-off between Vince and 1997 Dunk champion Kobe Bryant!

-Besides 32 extra games of Vince Carter and Jason Williams, we were also robbed of some extra time to watch rookies like Dirk Nowitzki, Peja Stojakovic and a no-headband wearing Paul Pierce.
+Besides 32 extra games of Vince Carter and Jason Williams, we were also robbed of some extra time to watch rookies like Dirk Nowitzki, Peja Stojakovic and a headband-less Paul Pierce.

 Here’s what those rookies did in their NBA regular season debuts.